mehdizse/tp_mask_rcnn/README.md

 - **Annotations and Images**: Samples from the dataset are included in the `data` directory.

 ## Observations and Comments
-The model shows a decreasing trend in both training and validation losses, indicating effective learning.
-However, the RPN losses remain relatively high, suggesting a need for further tuning of anchor configurations or learning rate adjustments.
+The training process demonstrates a steady decline in both training and validation losses, reflecting effective learning and model performance.
+However, the RPN losses remain relatively elevated, indicating potential areas for improvement in anchor configurations or learning rate adjustments to enhance overall model efficacy.

 ## Getting Started